 Winnie Watson spoke up first.
 "What a pompous asshole.
 He can't harm us.
 He's gotta be bluffing."

 "No way on God's green earth will I give that shit my vote," said Mike Dunn.

-"Not in my mind," said Lucia Lopez.
+"Not in my mind," said Kamila Madera.
 "The NFL is strictly for guys.
 We should name a sport that's open to both genders."

 Jake Morgan did finally speak up.
 "What about those Dallas cheerleaders?
 They seem plenty sporty to me."

 off, go whack off.
 But do it on your time, not ours."
+Her outburst left

-"They're still miles ahead of every other sport," Huff said.
+"They're still miles ahead of every other sport," Morgan said.

 Myers asked, "How much do you know about ADD?"